bitcoin-unlimited/BUwiki/autofinalization_parking.md

 Let us assume that hash power is readily available to be diverted to the attack.
 This is generally true for any "minor" blockchain -- that is any chain that shares its proof-of-work algorithm with another chain that consumes the majority of the available hash power, and is true for BCH which is the only chain that the author is aware of that uses auto-finalization and fork parking.
 Without this assumption there is an unquantifiable cost to fabricate, deploy and manage the additional hash power required to execute this attack.

 In BCH, the cost to mount the attack is the cost of production of 10 blocks.
 At the time of this writing, if we assume miners are breaking even, this would be approximately $10 * 6.25 * 250$ or $15000$ USD.
 This author feels that this is a very small amount compared to the profits that might be gained by leveraged short positions in BCH and executing one or multiple fork attacks.
-Additionally, forcing a persistent fork, then abandoning it, can be used to double spend, similar to a blockchain reorganization attack (in theory anyway; in practice, an observant exchange might halt operations on the forked chain).
+Additionally, forcing a persistent fork on a minority of services then abandoning it, can be used to double spend as described earlier.

 It is unclear how BCH would "heal" a persistent fork.
-If the attacker's chain is chosen as the main chain, there would be no loss, except as caused by BCH price declines and the miner's forced holding of the mined 62.5 BCH for 100 blocks.
+If the attacker's chain is chosen as the main chain, there would be no loss to the attacker, except as caused by BCH price declines and the miner's forced holding of the mined 62.5 BCH for 100 blocks.
+If the attacker's chain is not chosen, all blocks are orphaned, so the cost is $14000 USD.

 A P1 failure results in the loss of between 1 and 9 orphan blocks or between $1000 and $14000 USD.

 A P2/P4 failure may result in the loss of between $1000 and $14000 USD, or no loss if the attacker's fork is chosen as the main chain.

-A majority hash attack is much more likely to fail early, costing less money, than it is to fail later, since the more blocks mined, the more the majority chain tends to pull ahead of the minority.

 A P3 failure results in no loss of money.

+A majority hash attack is much more likely to fail early than it is to fail later (especially with parking), since the more blocks mined, the more the majority chain tends to pull ahead of the minority.
+This means that failed attacks are more likely to incur losses on the lower end of the specified ranges.

 ## Persistent Forking Attacks Against Parking Auto-finalization Nodes